rahalrazika/rails-react-capstone/README.md

 The consistency of this project is by building a full-stack application.
 What you see is the frontend for this application.
 With that being said, let me introduce you to LOOP app, it’s a network where clients can meet with developers and schedule a zoom meeting.
 To exchange work experience and knowledge.
 Users can:
-- Create an account, log in and log out .
+- Create an account, log in and log out.
 - A page to show all the projects.
 - Create a favourite project Or start a partnership.
-- Check all the favourites and partnerships in a separate page.
+- Check all the favourites and partnerships on a separate page.

 ## Screenshots
 ![Main Page](src/assets/screenshot.png)